JacksonBurns/fastprop/paper/paper.md

 Results for `fastprop` are reported as the average value of a metric and its standard deviation across a number of repetitions (repeated re-sampling of the dataset).
 The number of repetitions is chosen to either match referenced literature studies or else increased from two until the performance no longer meaningfully changes.
 Note that this is _not_ the same as cross-validation.
+Each section also includes the performance of a zero-layer (i.e. linear regression) network as a baseline to demonstrate the importance of non-linearity in a deep NN.

 For performance metrics retrieved from literature it is assumed that the authors optimized their respective models to achieve the best possible results; therefore, `fastprop` metrics are reported after model optimization using the `fastprop train ... --optimize` option.
 When results are generated for this study using Chemprop, the default settings are used except that the number of epochs is increased to allow the model to converge and batch size is increased to match dataset size and speed up training.